aasherkamal216/Axiom/.github/README.md

 - 🤖 Interactive chat interface
 - 📚 Access to multiple documentation sources
-- 🦾 Support for multiple models using OpenRouter unified API
+- 🦾 Support for multiple Gemini models
 - 🎨 Support for image processing and analysis
 - 📈 Use images and graphs to create production-ready code
 - 🛠️ Customizable model settings (temperature, model version)